Introduction

 names(landscapes) = c('baseline', 'scenario')

-plot(landscapes) #Note the orange wheat cells have changed to red riparian cells
+# Note the light pink wheat and corn cells have changed to orange-red riparian

 Built-in functions make it simple to estimate the change in the total area of each land cover class between the baseline and one or more scenario landscape rasters.
 First, sum the total area of each land cover class in each landscape raster, then summarize the change between them.